Horehound is a small bushy perennial. It occurs throughout Australia as a weed of neglected areas.

 Rate: 1.7 to 3.3 L/ha

-Comments: Boom spray application for seedlings from late autumn to early spring
+Comments: Boom spray application for seedlings in pastures without legumes, from late autumn to early spring

 Withholding period: Do not graze or cut for stock food for 7 days after application.